needs/teerank/README.md

 Teerank is a free software under the GNU GPL v3.

-All the development take place on github.
-Feel free to open issue on github or send pull-request.
+All the development takes place on github.
+Feel free to open issue on github or send pull-requests.
 If you don't want to use github you can also send me an e-mail at needs@mailoo.org.